 The Maryland immediate notice to quit is a letter given out of respect by the landlord to inform the tenant they are behind on their rent.
 Use of this notice is optional as the landlord may file the eviction lawsuit (known as “Summary Ejectment”) immediately after the tenant fails to pay rent.
 The tenant has the right to retain their tenancy and stop the eviction by paying the total rent due, and all applicable late fees and court costs before the eviction order is issued.
 However, this right may be waived if the tenant has multiple non-payment actions filed against them within

 Maryland landlords can initiate the eviction process after the tenant violates the terms of their lease, neglects to pay rent, or fails to vacate after the expiration of their term.
 The majority of eviction cases require the landlord to notify the tenant in writing of their transgressions and provide them with a period in which to comply.
 After the notice period elapses, the landlord may file a complaint with the district court to evict the tenant from the rented property.

 Note: Evictions are governed differently in Baltimore City and Montgomery County.
-While the majority of the process will be the same, landlords in these locations should contact their local district court to clarify any discrepancies.
+While the majority of the process will be the same, landlords in these locations should contact their local district court to inform themselves of any discrepancies.

 Step 1 – Draft an Eviction Notice

 Landlords must begin by considering the reason the tenant is being evicted and whether or not the circumstance requires an eviction notice.
 A written eviction notice, or “Notice to Quit,” must be served to the tenant in all cases except for non-payment of rent.
 This step is essential as it informs the tenant of the reason their tenancy is being terminated, the period in which they must vacate, and what measures, if any, they can take to stop the eviction.

 The landlord should proceed by preparing one (1) of the following eviction notices: